 This manual is one of a series of protocols and manuals of operation for the Jackson Heart Study (JHS).
 The complexity of the JHS requires that a sizeable number of procedures be described, thus this rather extensive list of materials has been organized into the set of manuals listed below.
 Manual 1 provides the background, organization, and general objectives of the JHS Study.
-Manuals 2 and 10 describe the operation of the Cohort and Surveillance Components of the study.
-Detailed Manuals of Operation for specific procedures, including those of reading centers and central laboratories, make up Manuals 3 through 9 and 11.
+Manuals 2, 3, and 4 describe the operation of the Cohort Procedures, Blood Pressure and Central Laboratory and Specimen Repository Components of the study, respectively.
+Manuals 5 and 6 comprise Electrocardiography and Magnetic Resonance Image studies, respectively.
+Manual 7 addresses Morbidity and Mortality Classifications.
+Manual 8 articulates the quality assurance and control activities of JHS Examination 3 components.
+Quality assurance includes activities that are designed to assure quality of data, which take place prior to the collection of data.
+Quality control relates to efforts during the study to monitor the quality of data.
+The Data Management System is described in Manual 9.